compound-finance/comet/docs/README.md

 ## Introduction

 Compound III is an EVM compatible protcol that enables supplying of crypto assets as collateral in order to borrow the *base asset*.
 Accounts can also earn interest by supplying the base asset to the protocol.
-The codebase is [open-source](https://github.com/compound-finance/compound-v3), and maintained by the community.

 The initial deployment of Compound III is on Ethereum and the base asset is USDC.

-The [v3.compound.finance](https://v3.compound.finance) interface is [open-source](https://github.com/compound-finance/palisade), deployed to IPFS, and is maintained by the community.
+The [app.compound.finance](https://app.compound.finance) interface is [open-source](https://github.com/compound-finance/palisade), deployed to IPFS, and is maintained by the community.

-Please join the #development room in the Compound community [Discord](https://compound.finance/discord) server; Compound Labs and members of the community look forward to helping you build an application on top of Compound III.
+Please join the #development room in the Compound community [Discord](https://compound.finance/discord) server as well as the forums at [comp.xyz](https://comp.xyz); Compound Labs and members of the community look forward to helping you build an application on top of Compound III.
 Your questions help us improve, so please don't hesitate to ask if you can't find what you are looking for here.

+For documentation of the Compound v2 Protocol, see [compound.finance/docs](https://compound.finance/docs).

 ## Interest Rates